Allied Health Professions Schools in Ohio

 In 2018-2019, 3,476 students earned their Allied Health degrees in OH.

-As a degree choice, Allied Health Professions is the 3rd most popular major in the state.
+An Allied Health Professions major is the 3rd most popular major in this state.

 In Ohio, a allied health major is more popular with women than with men.